Check out this two toned furniture makeover with a fun tan wash (color wash) technique and Fusion Mineral Paint in the color Blue Pine.

 Here is the cabinet in all her red toned glory.
 This cabinet has nice lines and the size is great but the finish needed a little updating.

-I knew I wanted to create a two toned look on this cabinet when I first laid eyes on it.
+I knew I wanted to create a two toned look on this wood furniture cabinet when I first laid eyes on it.
+You know I’m all about furniture makeovers!
 This piece came from my husbands family.
 It’s probably a circa 1990’s cherry cabinet.
 It’s not the highest quality, but it does have some solid wood features.
-The doors and top are solid wood but it obviously had some sort of a factory finish on top.
+The cabinet doors, top drawers (drawer fronts) and top are solid wood but it obviously had some sort of a factory finish.
+Nothing a little elbow grease couldn’t get through!

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.